 - understanding that it will take time for symptoms to go away

-- accepting that PTSD is not a sign of weakness but can happen to anyone
+- accepting that PTSD is not a sign of weakness and that it can happen to anyone

 - participating in enjoyable activities that can provide distraction

-A number of helplines and other facilities are available for people who are or who may be experiencing the symptoms of PTSD.
+Many helplines and facilities are available for people who are or who may be experiencing the symptoms of PTSD.
+However, if you need immediate, emergency help to prevent you from hurting yourself or others, please call 911.

 Here are some numbers that may be useful: